leonardobetti/lifeintheuk-notes/README.md

 **[Questions from the the Life in the UK Official Handbook](https://www.youtube.com/watch?v=XXUBcTZWIzs&t=2s)** ⭐⭐ <br>
 Video includes 131 questions and answers on every topic of the the oficial Life in the UK Handbook, recommend to watch a few days before the exam.

+<br><br><br>
+### Museum
+The **Museum of London**, located near Barbican.
+From the prehistoric era to the Roman conquest and through the Tudor period, the museum's extensive collection provides valuable insights into the nation's past.
+The visit is entirely free and serves as an excellent resource for brushing up on key historical details that could help pass the Life in the UK exam.